 This print is an engraving.
 That means that with a sharp tool, Pollaiuolo scratched the drawing into a sheet of metal.
-Ink was then applied to surface of the metal, and wiped off, leaving only the scratches filled.
+Ink was then applied to the metal surface and subsequently wiped off, leaving only the incised lines filled in.
 A piece of moist paper was then set over the plate, which was sent through rollers so that the wet paper could “suck up” the ink.
-At the end, the sheet of paper would be peeled off, and the image that resulted would be the mirror image of the one that Pollaiuolo drew.
+At the end, the sheet of paper was peeled off, and the image that resulted was the mirror image of what Pollaiuolo drew.

 Because prints were collected like modern day baseball cards, engravings of The Battle of Ten Nudes ended up all over Europe, and many other artists copied it.
 Although people in other parts of Europe might read about the great sculptures and buildings being constructed in Florence, Pollaiuolo’s print was an actual piece of the Florentine Renaissance that they could hold in their hands.
 Prints like this did much in helping to spread the Renaissance throughout Italy and to the rest of the world.